Academic Policies

 6. The purpose of the hearing is to determine fairly and accurately the facts and the appropriate sanction, if any, in the event a violation of the rules is found.
 The rules governing the formal hearing shall be interpreted to advance these goals.
 The hearing shall be conducted according to the following procedures:

 a.
-The respondent (and his or her adviser) and the prosecutor shall have the right to be present at the taking of all evidence, to make opening and closing statements, and to be present whenever the other is addressing a member of the discipline panel on the subject of the hearing.
+The respondent (and their adviser) and the prosecutor shall have the right to be present at the taking of all evidence, to make opening and closing statements, and to be present whenever the other is addressing a member of the discipline panel on the subject of the hearing.

 b.
 The panel may pose written questions to the parties and witnesses at the hearing or thereafter, but it does not have the power to compel testimony or production of documents.
 The faculty strongly urges members of the law school community to cooperate with requests from the hearing panel or from a party, for testimony and production of documents.
 The panel may draw negative inferences from a party’s failure to cooperate.